mykin-ai/expo-audio-stream/README.md

 - `stopRecording()`: Stops the current microphone recording.
 Returns a promise that resolves to the audio recording data.
 Throws an error if the recording fails to stop.

-- `playAudio(base64Chunk: string, turnId: string)`: Plays a base64 encoded audio chunk with the specified turn ID.
+- `playAudio(base64Chunk: string, turnId: string, encoding?: Encoding)`: Plays a base64 encoded audio chunk with the specified turn ID.
+The optional encoding parameter allows specifying the format of the audio data ('pcm_f32le' or 'pcm_s16le', defaults to 'pcm_s16le').
 Throws an error if the audio chunk fails to stream.

 - `pauseAudio()`: Pauses the current audio playback.
 Throws an error if the audio playback fails to pause.

 - `stopAudio()`: Stops the currently playing audio.
 Throws an error if the audio fails to stop.

 - `clearPlaybackQueueByTurnId(turnId: string)`: Clears the playback queue for a specific turn ID.
 Throws an error if the playback queue fails to clear.

+- `setSoundConfig(config: SoundConfig)`: Sets the sound player configuration with options for sample rate and playback mode.
+The SoundConfig interface accepts:
+  - `sampleRate`: The sample rate for audio playback in Hz (16000, 44100, or 48000)
+  - `playbackMode`: The playback mode ('regular', 'voiceProcessing', or 'conversation')
+  - `useDefault`: When true, resets to default configuration regardless of other parameters

+  Default settings are:
+  - Android: sampleRate: 44100, playbackMode: 'regular'
+  - iOS: sampleRate: 44100.0, playbackMode: 'regular'

 ### Simultaneous Recording and Playback ⚠️ (iOS only)